Kingsrook/qqq-app-starter/README.md

    RDBMS_DATABASE_NAME=<your rdbms database name>
    RDBMS_USERNAME=<your rdbms username>
    RDBMS_PASSWORD=<your rdbms password>

    QQQ_ENV_MATERIAL_UI_LICENSE_KEY=<Optionally, a license key for MaterialUI.
 Without this data grids will show a watermark.>
    ```

 ## In IntelliJ
 To open your new project in IntelliJ, as if you actually wanted to work on it:
-1. Create a new project from existing sources, opening this project's `pom.xml` file.
+1. Create a new project from existing sources, selecting this project's `pom.xml` file.
+2. As mentioned above, you'll probalby need to edit the `defineSampleTable` method in
+   `StarterAppMetaDataProvider.java`, to fill in some details about your first table.
-2. Open `StarterAppJavalinServer.java`, and Run or Debug it.
+3. Open `StarterAppJavalinServer.java`, and Run or Debug it.
+   * You'll know it's started successfully if you see a line referencing http://localhost
+   scroll by.
+   * If there any exceptions, read them and try to debug.
-3. Access the dashboard at: http://localhost:8000/
+4. Access your new qqq application at: http://localhost:8000/
+   * You should then be able to click on your table and see its query-screen; then view
+   individual records, and/or add or edit records.

+## Next Steps?
+* Branding?
+* More tables?
+* Possible Values (drop-downs for fields that reference another table or enum)?
+* Authentication??? nah, we're not ready for that :)

 ## Project Structure
 ### Java Class overview